sarahcalande/practice/README.md

 We have also provided an `examplePage.html` file to see an example of the HTML you'll want to generate for a photo.
 NOTE that examplePage.html is a static html page; you'll be dynamically manipulating the `index.html` file using JavaScript.

+## The API

+Instead of actually accessing the data from a remote API, this challenge uses a package called [json-server](https://github.com/typicode/json-server) to create a fake API for development and testing.

+It is very easy to set-up.

+1 - Run the command `npm install -g json-server` in the command line from this directory

+2 - Run  `json-server --watch db.json`

+That's it.
+You will have a server running on `localhost:3000` that serves the JSON data contained in the `db.json` file.

+*Troubleshooting: If this fails, be sure you don't already have something running on port 3000*

 ## Deliverables and How to Approach

 For this challenge it is important to work iteratively, one feature at a time, before moving on to the next.
 You should **prioritize making code that works over attempting all of the deliverables.**